 Mass Transport Safety Tips

-With the new SARS-CoV2 variant Omicron, we still need to keep our guard up even if we are vaccinated.
+We still need to keep our guard up even if we are vaccinated.
 To protect yourself, follow these safety tips:

 - When possible, avoid sitting next to strangers.
 Instead, try to sit next to family members